gentoo-haskell/gentoo-haskell/projects/blog/113-unsafePerformIO-and-missing-NOINLINE.rst

 Looks like there is yet something to fix :]

-Would be great if **hlint** wuld be able to detect pragma-like comments and warn when comment contents is a valid pragma, but comment brackets don't allow it to fire.
+Would be great if **hlint** would be able to detect pragma-like comments and warn when comment contents is a valid pragma, but comment brackets don't allow it to fire.